-Adidas men's Originals ZX930xEQT shoes are offered by the brand in sizes ranging from 4 to 14.
-Half sizes are available from 7.5 to 12.5.
-The fit is somewhat tight, and a few users found that the length is slightly off.
+The Adidas men's Originals ZX930xEQT shoes are offered by the brand in half and full sizes.
+The fit is somewhat tight.
 Going up a half size bigger has been suggested for a perfect fit.

-Women can still rock this amazing hybrid style by subtracting 1 size off their normal shoe measurement.
+Women can still rock this amazing hybrid style by subtracting 1 1/2 sizes off their normal shoe measurements.
 (Since these are men’s kicks, the shoe measurements are bigger and wider than women’s.
-A size difference of 1.5 between the men’s and women’s sizes is standard for true to size shoes but since these kicks supposedly run small, going just one size down may be enough for the women.)
+A size difference of 1.5 between the men’s and women’s sizes is standard for true to size shoes.)

 Sample style guide